Distinqt/ZTIDellBIOSSettings/README.md

 ```
 cscript ZTIDellBIOSSettings.wsf /password
 ```
-- Or of course a combination of the above
+- Or any combination of the above

-You are probably thinking by now, wait a minute.
+Maybe you are thinking by now, wait a minute.
 So all the work gets forwarded to CCTK?
-That's a useless 250+ lines script.

-You are almost right, I did not posses the will (or time for that matter) to reverse enigneer CCTK and incorporate this into my script, what I did do was create an awesome convenience wrapper for CCTK.
+You are almost right, I did not posses the time (or will for that matter) to reverse enigneer CCTK and incorporate this into my script, what I did do was create an awesome MDT and SCCM compatible wrapper for CCTK.

-For instance this script has a great password tester.
+This script has a great password tester.
 When you give ZTIDellBIOSSettings an argument it will try to find the right password for the BIOS in the _BIOSPasswords_ list variable.
 Once it has found a match it adds that to the commandline it gives to CCTK.
-This has the huge added advantage of not having to hope all your systems have the same BIOS password.
+This has the huge benefit of not having to create a ton of different executables for the different BIOS passwords that may still be lingering on your network.
 CCTK itself has no way of doing this or even testing if there is a password required.

-Via the _BIOSArguments_ list variable or the "Arguments" argument you could do all kind of dynamic things.
+And with the _BIOSArguments_ list variable or the "Arguments" argument you could do all kind of dynamic things.
-Like set the assettag or propertyownertag of the bios to the computername.
+Set the assettag or propertyownertag of the bios to the computername or allowing usb booting based on the department the computer is in.

-It has helpful logging and errorhandling to pinpoint problems with the script or CCTK.
+ZTIDellBIOSSettings has very helpful logging and error handling to pinpoint problems with the script, MDT/SCCM or CCTK.
-It even translates CCTK errorcodes with the help of "cctkerrorcodes.xml" into a human readable error message!
+It can even translate the CCTK errorcodes into a human readable error message.
+Though it needs some help of "cctkerrorcodes.xml" for doing that.

 __What are you waiting for?
 Download it and give it a spin.__